 A short summary of you.
 Stating, for example, your goals, personality traits and what drives/motivates you.

 It can be surprisingly difficult to talk about yourself.
 Something that really helped me with this is a website called www.16personalities.com.
 The site asks you 100 multiple choice questions and then matches you to one of 16 personalities.
 It then gives you an analysis of your personality; strengths, weaknesses etc. I found the descriptions to be incredibly accurate - almost creepy.
-This can give you some insight into yourself that allows you to write a CV that stands out against the typical, ‘I am a passionate and hard-working architecture student,’ introduction.
+This can give you insight into yourself that allows you to write a CV that stands out against the typical, ‘I am a passionate and hard-working architecture student,’ introduction.

 Of course, you wouldn’t talk about your weaknesses in a CV but a very common interview question is ‘What are your weaknesses?’ so the knowledge will come in handy later.
 Insight is something that employers look out for because it shows maturity and a willingness to improve.